grantj-re3/PineBox/README.md

 they be cast/converted to a string or a number with str.tostring() or str.tonumber().

 I suspect that line, polyline, label and similar object IDs have the same limitation.

+### Gotcha: runtime.error()

+When I used this function (in May 2024) it appeared to invoke the runtime error *but did not always display the runtime-error icon on the chart!* Hence it looked like my script had frozen for no reason.

 ### Gotcha: str.format()